MusicInfuser: Making Video Diffusion Listen and Dance: MusicInfuser

 \subsection{Beta-Uniform Scheduling}

-Current diffusion models, including those using LoRA fine-tuning, typically employ uniform scheduling for noise sampling during training.
-However, for adapter training for dance video generation, our aim is to preserve the pre-trained models' denoising capability of major components like coarse human motion at early stages and gradually learn the components over the course of the training process.
-To this end, we propose a Beta-Uniform scheduling strategy that makes the training noise distribution $\Sigma_\text{train}$ evolve from a Beta distribution to a uniform distribution.
+Diffusion models, including those using LoRA fine-tuning, typically employ a uniform distribution for noise sampling throughout training.
+For adapter training, we aim to preserve the denoising capability of the pre-trained model by initially focusing on low-noise levels and gradually learning the more substantial components over the course of training.
+To achieve this, we propose a Beta-Uniform scheduling strategy that evolves the training noise distribution $\Sigma_\text{train}$ from a Beta distribution concentrated on low noise levels to a uniform distribution.

 The Beta distribution with parameters $\alpha=1$ and $\beta$ is formally defined by the probability density function:

 where $B(\alpha, \beta)$ is the Beta function serving as a normalization constant.
 When $\beta > 1$, the distribution $\text{Beta}(1, \beta)$ concentrates probability mass near zero, which in our diffusion framework corresponds to sampling predominantly smaller noise scales.
 As $\beta$ decays toward 1, the distribution gradually flattens, approaching $\text{Uniform}(0, 1)$, i.e., $\lim_{\beta \to 1} f(x; 1, \beta) = 1$, for all $0 \leq x \leq 1$.